 A Super Prototype is a testbed version of some piece of technology — like a Humongous Mecha, Space Fighter, or Killer Robot — that is, for some reason, superior to the mass-produced version.
 A super prototype will have better weapons, stronger armor, and higher-quality speakers than the units rolling off the assembly line.
-Even when there isn't very many of whatever device was designed in the first place, the prototype model is almost always the most powerful, or has at least some advantage over the other models.
+Even when there aren't very many of whatever device was designed in the first place, the prototype model is almost always the most powerful, or has at least some advantage over the other models.

 A question that often comes up is why the super prototype is so, well, super compared to the production model.
 The typical reason given is that the production model is far cheaper or easier to make in large numbers.
 Sometimes, the technology that makes the device so much more powerful is Lost Technology (although one wonders why a prototype of a future possible design would include tech the mass-produced versions would never be capable of including), and thus not easily replicated.
 It could be that the first model's success was something its creators could never have anticipated.
-Or the technology in the prototype is difficult to use, thus requiring an Ace Pilot to operate, while the later models are less powerful but stable enough for normal soldiers to use.
+Or the technology in the prototype is difficult to use, thus requiring an Ace Pilot to operate, whereas the later models are less powerful but stable enough for normal soldiers to use.
 Mass-production models were likely made (in the grand tradition of military equipment) by the lowest bidder, who cut corners wherever possible.
 But mostly, it just lets The Hero be that much more awesome.